iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 f₀[ n ]≡ x = lookupMaybe cur n ≡ just x
 ```

-To talk about the generic sequence `f₀`, which only really exists
+The generic sequence `f₀` exists a single entity only in the forcing extension.
-in the forcing extension, from the point of view of the base universe,
+To talk about it from the point of view of the base universe,
 we need to keep track of the current approximation and be prepared to
 let the current approximation evolve to a better one.